juliajmg/SwarmRobotics/PITCHME.md

-@snap[west span-50 text-06]
-### CLASSIFICATION FOR COLLECTIVE DECISION MAKING IN ROBOTS SWARMS: The best-of-n-problems.
+# CLASSIFICATION FOR COLLECTIVE DECISION MAKING IN ROBOTS SWARMS: The best-of-n-problems.

 - Swarm of robots to make a collective decision over which option, out of n available options, offers the best alternative to satisfy the current needs of the swarm.